 London Boroughs with the Most Potholes

-• High Vehicle Usage: With major routes like the M1 and North Circular cutting through, Barnet experiences a heavy flow of cars and HGVs daily.
+• High Vehicle Usage: Barnet has a lot of vehicle usage because major roads like the M1 and North Circular go through the town, bringing in a lot of cars and trucks every day.

-• Low Fix Rate: Only 32.6% of reported potholes in Barnet are fixed, leaving many roads in a state of disrepair.
+• Low Fix Rate: In Barnet, only 32.6% of recorded potholes are fixed, which means that many roads are in bad shape.

 Other Boroughs Battling Potholes

-Barnet isn’t the only borough with a pothole crisis.
-Let’s explore other areas grappling with the problem:
+Barnet isn’t the only borough with a problem with potholes; other places are also having the same problems:

 The Impact on Residents